PeerHerholz/peerherholz.github.io/research.md

 ## Neuroinformatics & methods

-I was once told that one doesn’t have to understand neuroscience methods and statistics in order to apply.
+I was once told that one doesn’t have to understand neuroscience methods and statistics in order to apply them.
 While this is certainly true, it’s also certainly bad.
 Starting with very little method & zero programming skills everything was kinda overwhelming but at the same time fascinating.
 The combination of math, physics, informatics and biology amazed me and the more I read and gained practical experience the more I wanted to understand.
 I’m especially insterested in data management and quality control, non-standard experimental setups (e.g., naturalistic stimulation) and acquisition schemes (e.g., multiband, MT), processing steps (e.g., ICA, detrending), image registration, multi-modal measurements & data integretation, as well as multivariate analyses approaches (e.g., machine learning, encoding models).
-Furthermore, I’m working on pipeline creation / automization and cloud / hpc computing, recently setting up my first own server system.
+Furthermore, I’m working on pipeline creation / automization and cloud / hpc computing and setting up server systems.

 ![fmriflows](../assets/img/logo_fmriflows.gif)

 ## Open & reproducible (neuro)science

 Starting with the lack of details in the methods section of papers I was reading to no chance of having a look at the data or code (or sometimes even the whole publication) created some sort of frustration I found it hard to cope with.
-Hence, I’m trying to open up my daily research worklfow as much as possible throughout all stages using a variety of tools.
+Hence, I’m trying to open up my daily research workflow as much as possible throughout all stages using a variety of tools.
 Through the support during my time as an “open science fellow” I was able to initiate the Open Science Initiative University of Marburg, an university wide organization fostering open science principles for example via hackrooms and hackathons (e.g. brainhacks), workshops, as well as general assistance and support.
-Additionally, I’m working on integrating comparably new and less know tools like open knowledge maps & scholia into research workflows and how to use virtualization software like docker & singularity for hassle-free reproducibility and generalizabillity.
+Additionally, I also became part of the [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) and [ReproNim](https://www.repronim.org/) teams to foster data standardization, provenance tracking and reproducibility, as well as generalizability.

 ![bids](../assets/img/bids_overview.png)